-Masks optional, social distancing not enforced at Louisiana State Capitol
+Masks, social distancing no longer required for visitors at state Capitol

 Social distancing will not be enforced in Chamber public areas, but groups will be limited to 30 people.
 Large group tours will not be scheduled.

-The Capitol building will be open to the general public for any type of business and no one will be questioned upon entry.
 Temperatures will continue to be taken and anyone with a fever of 100.4 or above will not be allowed inside.

 Trending News

-Signs will be posted on all entrance doors to signify masks are optional.
+Signs will be posted on all entrance doors saying masks are optional.

 More News